Karate-do literally means “the way of the empty hand” referring to a weaponless system of self-defense.

 Costs vary according to the program you choose.
 It’s best to talk to Sensei to find a membership package that best suits you.

-The Ontario Karate Federation (OKF) is the provincial sport organization recognized by Karate Canada and Sport Canada.
+Karate Ontario is the provincial sport organization recognized by Karate Canada and Sport Canada.
 The OKF provides our insurance and is our link to the World Karate Federation and the Olympic movement.

 Belt exams (rank gradings) are optional.
 Ranks (white belt, yellow belt, orange belt, green belt, blue belt, brown belt, and black belt) are a great way to mark progress in the art.